flwcy/knowledge/front-end/html_css_js_review.md

 In order to center an element, a width must be set for that element.
 Otherwise, the width of the div will be automatically set to the full width of its containing element, like the `<body>`, for example.
 It's not possible to center an element that takes up the full width of the page.

+**Margin Collapse**

-**Margin Collapse:**One additional difference is that top and bottom margins, also called vertical margins, *collapse*, while top and bottom padding does not.
+One additional difference is that top and bottom margins, also called vertical margins, *collapse*, while top and bottom padding does not.

 Horizontal margins (left and right), like padding, are always displayed and added together.